sdam-au/R_code/README.md

 * NA-InscriptionTypes.R - Adela's variation on the original exploring the lists in more detail

-* HTML folder - HTML and Rmarkdown source files for R list objects (Antonio)
+* HTML and Rmd folder - HTML and Rmarkdown source files for R list objects

+* data - folder for data